Glenn Podonsky - Director, Independent Enterprise Assessments

 Prior to joining the Department of Energy in 1984, Mr. Podonsky served as a nuclear materials inspector and conducted analytical evaluations of the nonproliferation programs of the United Nations International Atomic Energy Agency member states, including Korea, Taiwan, and Japan.
 In 1979, as a private consultant, he was responsible for completing a study of the technical qualifications required for nuclear power plant operators in order to mitigate a Three Mile Island type nuclear accident.
-While at the Nuclear Regulatory Commission, he served as a licensing official for the non-power reactor program.
+While at the Nuclear Regulatory Commission, he served as a licensing official for the organization’s non-nuclear power safeguards program.
+Mr. Podonsky also proudly served as an officer in the United States Air Force for over 3 years in various leadership positions.